MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-settings.md

 ### Turn off analytics

 To turn off insider risk analytics, you must be a member of the *Insider Risk Management*, *Insider Risk Management Admins*, or Microsoft 365 *Global admin* role group.
-After you disable analytics, analytics insight reports will remain static and not be updated for new risks.
+After you disable analytics:

+- Analytics insight reports will remain static and will not be updated for new risks.
+- You won't be able to [see real-time analytics when you customize thresholds for your policies](#indicator-level-settings).

 Complete the following steps to turn off insider risk analytics: